Introduction

 Content available only for logged-in subscribers (registration will be available soon)

-• thrombolysis facilitates the effect of MT
+• thrombolysis facilitates the effect of mechanical thrombectomy

 • the MR-CLEAN NoIV, SWIFT-DIRECT, and DIRECT-SAFE trials failed to show the superiority of dMT